Rohan-s18/Artificial_Intelligence/README.md

 2) **Iris species classifier:** Source Code for classifying the *species of Iris flowers* given their petal/sepal dimensions.
 The Source Code is in Python and it includes:
     - **Unsupervised Learning:** Used KMeans clustering to find the Iris species.
     - **Neural Network:** Developoed a Neural Network to classify the species of Iris using logistic regression and optimized the neural network weights using gradient descent.
+    - **Multi Layer Perceptron:** This is not home-made code, but rather using Scikit-learn's Multi-Layer Perceptron to classify the different iris classes.

 ## AI Help Directories:
 1) **AI-prereq:** The AI-prereq directory doesn't contain any AI-based alorithms, but just the basic stuff that people should know before they dive into the rest of the code.
 This includes a basics of python (pyplot) as well as Graph data structures.
 If you have experience in Python and Data Structures/Algorithms, you won't face any problem here.